cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Postcondition**
   - If a client for `p.chainId` already exists, the state is not changed.
   - Otherwise,
+    - the validator set of the provider chain own consensus state at current height is set as the initial validator set of the consumer chain;
+    - if `p.connId` is set, then
+      - if a connection end with ID `p.connId` cannot be found, the state is not changed;
+      - otherwise,
+        - if the connection with ID `p.connId` is not to the chain with ID `p.chainId`, the state is not changed;
+        - otherwise,
+          - both the client ID and connection ID are stored;
+          - a `ConsumerGenesisState` is created and stored;
+    - otherwise,
+      - if `p.initialHeight` is zero, the state is not changed;
+      - otherwise,
         - a client state is created with `chainId = p.chainId` and `unbondingPeriod` set to `ComputeConsumerUnbondingPeriod(stakingKeeper.UnbondingTime())`;
-    - a consensus state is created with `validatorSet` set to the validator set the provider chain own consensus state at current height;
+        - a consensus state is created with `validatorSet` set to the initial validator set of the consumer chain;
-    - a client of the consumer chain is created and the client ID is added to `chainToClient`;
+        - a client of the consumer chain is created and the client ID is stored;
+        - a `ConsumerGenesisState` is created and stored;
     - `lockUnbondingOnTimeout[p.chainId]` is set to `p.lockUnbondingOnTimeout`.
 - **Error Condition**
   - None.

-> **Note:** Creating a client of a remote chain requires a `ClientState` and a `ConsensusState` (for an example, take a look at [ICS 7](../../client/ics-007-tendermint-client)).
+> **Note:** For the case when the `clientId` field of the `SpawnConsumerChainProposal` is not set, creating a client of a remote chain requires a `ClientState` and a `ConsensusState` (for an example, take a look at [ICS 7](../../client/ics-007-tendermint-client)).
 > `ConsensusState` requires setting a validator set of the remote chain.
 > The provider chain uses the fact that the validator set of the consumer chain is the same as its own validator set.
 > The rest of information to create a `ClientState` it receives through the governance proposal.

+> **Note:** Bootstrapping the consumer CCV module requires a `ConsumerGenesisState` (see the [CCV Data Structures](./data_structures.md#ccv-data-structures) section).
+The provider CCV module creates such a `ConsumerGenesisState` when handling a governance proposal `SpawnConsumerChainProposal`.

 <!-- omit in toc -->
 #### **[CCV-PCF-BBLOCK-INIT.1]**